loosolab/UROPA/docs_rst/output.rst

 Summary Visualisation
 ---------------------
 In order to generate a global summary, one can apply the ``-s`` parameter during the command line call.
-This summary is visualising a global overview of the generated UROPA annotations.
-Within this document one can find:
+This summary is visualising a global overview of the generated UROPA annotations, and several usefull plots, like the distribution of the annotated peaks to the features of interst and the genomic locations according to the features of interest.
+Detailed information about the different plots and how they are dedicated to the different output file formats is explained below.

+**Summary what can be found in the summary visualsation**

 - An abstract of the UROPA annotation including the used peak and annotation files
 - Number of peaks and number of annotated peaks